hubtype/botSON/source/index.html.md

 Version of the BotSON language.
 We encourage you to explicitly set this setting to "1.0" as it's the version this documentation refers to.
 If not set, the default value in "0.1", a version that is NOT compatible with "1.0".

-##language

-Indicates the language the bot will use.

 <aside class="softwarn">
 Currently this field is not used.
 </aside>